 Rosie the Avon Lady

-On this date in 1986, a 90-year-old Avon lady appeared on NBC’s Tonight Show with Johnny Carson.
-She was Rosie Gries of Goodrich, North Dakota.
-She called it the second biggest highlight of her life.
-The biggest was a free trip to the national Avon convention.
+Eighteen years ago tonight, a 90 year-old Avon lady appeared on NBC’s Tonight Show with Johnny Carson.
+She was Rosie Gries of Goodrich, North Dakota, and she called it the second biggest highlight of her life.
+Her best biggest highlight was when she got to travel free of charge to the national Avon convention in Morton Grove, IL.

-Rosie made her first Avon sale in 1938 when she sold a 10-cent tube of hand cream.
-By the time she appeared on the Tonight Show, she had been selling Avon for 48 years.
-When she got Johnny to buy the entire stock she brought for $100, she was unruffled.
+Rosie made her first sale in 1938 when she sold a 10-cent tube of hand cream.
+She had been selling Avon cosmetics for 48 years.
+She brought her sales pitch with her to the show, but when she got Johnny to buy out her entire stock for $100, she was unruffled.
 She said, “I’ve had bigger doings than that.”

-Rosie was cool and collected on the show.
-The Fargo Forum quoted her as saying, “I wasn’t nervous.
+Rosie was cool and collected before the audience of 465 people.
+The Fargo Forum reported that she said, “I wasn’t nervous.
 Not a Speck.
-It was just like talkin’ to my cousin.
+It was just like talkin’ to my cousin,” she said.
+“I made up my mind that he’s just a human.
 Singing at a church for a wedding is worse than that.”

 During the show, Carson rolled a film clip of Rosie driving on her sales route.
-Carson asked about the 1950 Chevy with a “slow vehicle” on the rear.
-Rosie said the car was “slow but sure.”
-She bought it from her Avon earnings for $150.
-She also told Carson that her Avon income helped remodel her home, add steel siding, install running water and build a garage.
+Carson asked about her car, which was a 1950 Chevy with a “slow vehicle” warning sign tacked onto the rear.
+The 90 year-old said that the car was “slow but sure,” and that she bought it for $150 that she earned from her sales.
+She also told Carson that her job helped her remodel her home, add steel siding, install running water and also build a garage.

 Carson asked, of course, about North Dakota’s weather.
-She acknowledged that it gets cold, but said, “I like my state, North Dakota.
+She acknowledged that it gets cold, but told him it warms up in the summer.
+She had lived in the state since 1905 and told him, “I like my state, North Dakota.
 The state that feeds you, you should stick up for.”

-Gries gave Carson several presents: a North Dakota map, a letter from Governor George Sinner and a cap from the town of Goodrich.
+Gries gave Carson several presents while she was there: a North Dakota map, a letter from Governor George Sinner and a cap direct from Goodrich.
+And when Carson gave back all of her Avon products after the show, she made him keep a bottle of cologne.

-When asked if she hated to go home, she said implied she wasn’t all that impressed with Hollywood, and wouldn’t want to stick around.
+When asked if she hated to go home, she implied she wasn’t all that impressed with Hollywood glamour, and that even if she didn’t have to catch a plane back the next day, she wouldn’t want to stick around.
 “No, no, no, no. I don’t want to,” she said.
 “I want to go home and sell Avon.
 My (latest) shipment is waiting.”

 Wouldn’t you love to know what she discussed with Rodman back stage?
 Or what she sold him?